jugonzal/lectures/w3d5-responsive/README.md

 `import` and `extend` directives to apply a whole CSS template to a pre-existing stylesheet we had designed.

-For example, assuming a given CSS pattern we find on the web, we can bring it into our project as `_responsive.scss`:
+I won't share the full code as you are still working on your Tweeter project, but here is how that example we saw in class works, assuming a given CSS pattern we find on the web, we can bring it into our project as `_responsive.scss`:

 ```
 .container {